blac-byte/MeetMyProf/README.md

       | id | email                                   | hashed_password | role    | is_active |
       |----|-----------------------------------------|-----------------------|---------|-----------|
       | 1  | blac.byte2025@vitstudent.ac.in | pbk                   | student | 1         |
+     id - auto incremented primary key
+     email - only accepts vit domain email hashed_password - stores only hashed+salted passwords, this is only a VIEW role - enum between student and teacher is_active - boolean value

    - Student (notice the email format)
      | reg_id | user_id | batch | email                                   |
      |--------|---------|-------|-----------------------------------------|
      | 1      | 1       | ALL03  | blac.byte2025@vitstudent.ac.in |
+     reg_id - auto incremented primary key for now user_id - foreign key from User
+     batch - taken from the parsed timetable and updated email - only accepts vit domain email

-   - Teacher (notice the differece in the email format)
+   - Teacher (notice the differece in the email format) Admin controlled table.
+Has no write interaction from the program.
      | reg_id | user_id | batch | email                                   |
      |--------|---------|-------|-----------------------------------------|
      | 1      | 1       | ALL03  | blac.byte@vit.ac.in |

    - Course
      Course contains all the courses offered by the institute.
+Admin controlled table.
+Has no write interaction from the program.
       | id | course_id | course_type | batch | building | room |
       |----|-----------|-------------|-------|----------|------|
       | 1  | BAEEE101  | ETH         | ALL03 | PRP      | 105  |